sharmapranav25/Binary-Search-Trees/README.md

-            #funtion if value is to the right of head root
+funtion of class Tree if value is to the right of head root

             def right(NewNode, root):

                 if root.next is None: